"Mass Slaughter: The Best of Slaughter" Album Review

-Have you ever bought a CD that you suspected you were probably going to hate... but you bought it anyway?
-That's what happened to me when I came across this "best-of" compilation in a rummage bin recently.
-I never have been much of a fan of this early 90s hair metal quartet, but it had been years since I'd last heard them and since the CD was priced at an irresistible twenty-five cents (in mint condition!)
-I was willing to give Slaughter another chance.
+Have you ever bought a CD that you suspected you were probably going to hate, but you bought it anyway?
+That's what happened to me when I came across this "best-of" compilation recently at a church rummage sale.
+I was never much of a fan of this early '90s hair metal quartet, but it had been years since I'd last heard them and the CD was priced at an irresistible twenty-five cents (in mint condition!) so I was willing to give Slaughter another chance.

 "Up All Night" (1990)

 Stick It To Ya was followed by a totally unnecessary cash-in live EP, Stick It Live, in late 1990.
 When their second full length, 1991's The Wild Life, crashed head-on into the brick wall known as "grunge" and sold less than half as many copies as its predecessor, Slaughter was unceremoniously dumped by Chrysalis Records.
 The band then hooked up with the retro-rock specialty label CMC International and made themselves at home there for the remainder of the 90s, cutting three more studio albums and a live release, Eternal Live - which sadly turned out to be an epitaph for guitarist Tim Kelly, who was killed in a 1998 auto accident.
 Slaughter hasn't released a new studio album since 1999's Back To Reality, but they continue to make appearances on the '80s metal retro concert tour circuit to this day, with replacement players filling in for the late guitarist Kelly and on-again, off-again drummer Blas Elias.

 "Real Love" (1992)